Does Erasing Flash Memory Shorten It’s Life?

 Is "erase" and "format" the same thing?

-Erasing flash memory (a.k.a.
-Setting all bits to 0, also called a “full format” by Windows) does more damage.
+Erasing flash memory (a.k.a. setting all bits to 0, also called a "full format" by Windows) does more damage.
 Flash memory has a limited number of times that it can be written, and the more you write to it, the more it degrades.
-With an erase function, you’re writing to the entire device.
+With an erase function, you're writing to the entire device.

-With a format, all that’s happening is changing a few bits at the front of the device to say the rest of the memory space on the flash drive is available to be overwritten.
-This saves the life of the flash memory because the old data is not being overwritten, just flagged to do it at a later time.
+With a format, all that's happening is changing a few bits at the front of the device to indicate the rest of the memory space on the flash drive is available to be overwritten.
+This preserves the life of the flash memory because the old data isn't being overwritten immediately—just flagged for reuse later.
+We've covered the broader implications of flash wear and longevity in more detail in our article on the life cycle of a USB flash drive.

 Why would you need to erase a drive?

-Since a format is changing just a few bits at the front of the device, it means all the data is still on the drive.
-The few bits we are talking about which are changed, is related to the file allocation table.
-The changed bits in the file allocation table, mean there are no longer instructions about the location of the digital files.
-Recovery software can scan the memory space and retrieve those files even though the file allocation table isn’t giving instructions on where they are located.
+Since a format only changes a few bits at the front of the device, it means all the data is still physically on the drive.
+The bits being changed are related to the file allocation table.
+Once those entries are removed, there are no longer instructions pointing to where the files are located.
+Recovery software can scan the raw memory space and retrieve those files even though the file allocation table no longer provides directions.

 Why does an erase take longer?